omatei01/userspaceio/README.md

-the character device instead. libgpiod encapsulates the ioctl calls and data structures behind a straightforward API. **Note:** Edit `usegitrepo` in [install.sh](https://github.com/sgjava/userspaceio/blob/master/libgpiod/install.sh) to use libgpiod-1.0.tar.gz (defaut) or git branch v1.0.x.
+the character device instead. libgpiod encapsulates the ioctl calls and data structures behind a straightforward API. **Note:** Edit `usegitrepo` in [install.sh](https://github.com/sgjava/userspaceio/blob/master/libgpiod/install.sh) to use libgpiod-1.0.1.tar.gz (defaut) or git branch v1.0.x.

 Since libgpiod is not currently present in most Linux distributions you need to build it from source.
-This project automates the build process on Armbian, but also includes the steps to build manually on your faviorite Linux distribution.
+This project automates the build process on Armbian, but should build on your faviorite Debian Linux distribution.

 #### How pins are mapped
 This is based on testing on a NanoPi Duo. gpiochip0 starts at 0 and gpiochip1